 In addition, there are local operators offering tours:

-- Birch Mountain Outfitters is a brand new Indigenous-led experience that runs 2 tours per week for 3 nights.
+- Birch Mountain Outfitters is a brand new Indigenous-led experience that runs two weekly tours for three nights.
 Get set up in a heated trapper’s cabin or teepee in a well-equipped camp to spot the lights during the night.
 By day, enjoy dog-sledding or ice-fishing.

-- Beyond Adventures offers a wilderness experience where you will be based in an outfitter’s tent until 2 am, enjoying the silence, stars, and lights.
-Snowshoes are provided as well as tea, coffee and snacks.
+- Beyond Adventures offers a wilderness experience.
+You will be based in an outfitter’s tent until 2 a.m., enjoying the silence, stars, and lights.
+Snowshoes, tea, coffee, and snacks are provided.

 County of Northern Lights

 It’s in the name!
 Starting just north of the town of Peace River, this county crosses the same latitude as Fort McMurray but is on the western side of the province.
-A little more difficult to get to (there are few, and expensive, flights to Peace River from Edmonton), a trip to this county will promise a more off-the-beaten-path experience.
+A little more difficult to get to (there are few and expensive flights to Peace River from Edmonton), a trip to this county promises a more off-the-beaten-path experience.

 Dark Sky Preserves

-Alberta has a lot of wide-open spaces, and many regions have smartly protected their skies with a special commitment to preserve the night by minimizing light pollution in all its forms.
-Visiting any of these places will ensure that your aurora borealis viewing will be most optimal.
+Alberta has many wide-open spaces, and many regions have smartly protected their skies with a special commitment to preserving the night by minimizing light pollution in all its forms.
+Visiting any of these places will ensure that your Aurora borealis viewing will be optimal.

 Jasper National Park

-If you want to be in the mountains enjoying the northern lights in Jasper is your best bet.
-Note that, regardless of aurora spotting, this also happens to be our personal favourite spot in Alberta for outdoor adventures (and lots of other great things to do in Jasper, including the Dark Sky Festival they hold every October).
+Jasper is your best bet if you want to be in the mountains enjoying the northern lights.
+Regardless of aurora spotting, this is our favourite spot in Alberta for outdoor adventures (and many other great things to do in Jasper, including the Dark Sky Festival they hold every October).
+Popular spots include Maligne Lake, Pyramid Island, and the Jasper Planetarium at the Jasper Park Lodge.

 Elk Island National Park – Beaver Hills

-East of Edmonton, this dark sky preserve includes Elk Island National Park, and the Cooking Lake Blackfoot Provincial Recreation Area.
+East of Edmonton, the Beaver Hills Dark Sky Preserve includes Elk Island National Park, and the Cooking Lake Blackfoot Provincial Recreation Area.
 This is where the Royal Astronomical Society of Edmonton often meets.
-There are plenty of spots to see the northern lights in Elk Island National Park if the forecast is good.
+If the forecast is good, there are plenty of spots to see the northern lights in Elk Island National Park.

 Wood Buffalo National Park

-Almost as north as north can go – this large swatch of land is north of Fort McMurray.
-Catching the northern lights in Wood Buffalo National Park should be easy if the weather is good as it is the world’s largest dark sky preserve.
-It’s not the easiest to get to, but the effort is definitely worth it.
+This large swatch of land is almost as north as north can go—it is north of Fort McMurray.
+Catching the northern lights in Wood Buffalo National Park should be easy if the weather is good, as it is one of the world’s largest dark sky preserves.
+It’s not easy to get to, but the effort is definitely worth it.

 Cypress Hills Interprovincial Park

-Encompassing a parcel of land in southeastern Alberta and southwestern Saskatchewan, the gently rolling hills of Cypress can provide a pretty backdrop for aurora borealis photos.
+Encompassing a parcel of land in southeastern Alberta and southwestern Saskatchewan, the gently rolling hills of Cypress Hills Interprovincial Park can provide a pretty backdrop for night sky viewing and photos of the aurora borealis.

 Waterton Lakes National Park

-Added just in 2021, this beauty of a park, along with Glacier National Park in the USA, became the first International Dark Sky Parks spanning both sides of an international border.
-And because Waterton Lakes National Park is up against Alberta’s southern border, there is a diminishing opportunity to see northern lights, but the night skies are stunning nonetheless.
+Added just in 2021, this beauty of a park and Glacier National Park in the USA became the first International Dark Sky Parks spanning both sides of an international border.
+Because Waterton Lakes National Park is up against Alberta’s southern border, there is a diminishing opportunity to see the northern lights, but the night skies are stunning nonetheless.
 Operators have recently opened in the area to offer interpretive stargazing tours.

 Lakeland Provincial Park

-The newest of the provincial parks to be added, Lakeland is north of Edmonton and just east of Lac La Biche.
-They even hold a Dark Sky Celebration on the third weekend of September each year.
+The newest provincial park to be added as a dark sky preserve is Lakeland Provincial Park, which is north of Edmonton and east of Lac La Biche.
+They even hold a Dark Sky Celebration each year on the third weekend of September.

 There are plenty of spots to see the northern lights in Banff National Park and Jasper National Park.
-To get that perfect backdrop, we suggest heading to Pyramid Lake (Jasper), Abraham Lake (David Thompson Country), and Lake Minnewanka (Banff).
-These spots are beautiful day or night, and in the absence of any light pollution, will offer excellent backdrops for viewing and photos.
+To get that perfect backdrop, we suggest heading to Pyramid Lake (Jasper), Abraham Lake (David Thompson Country), and Peyto Lake or Lake Minnewanka (Banff).
+These spots are beautiful day or night, without any light pollution, offering excellent backdrops for viewing and photos.

 Anywhere in Alberta!

-As we have previously mentioned, if the forecast is strong for aurora and the weather forecast is clear, then your chances of seeing the northern lights will be very good.
-There’s even a chance you’ll see the northern lights as far south as Lethbridge and Writing-on-Stone Provincial Park.
+As we have previously mentioned, if the forecast is strong for Aurora and the weather forecast is clear, then your chances of seeing the northern lights will be very good.
+There’s even a chance you’ll see them as far south as Lethbridge and Writing-on-Stone Provincial Park.
 The key is finding a spot that is void of light pollution so that you can see them clearly in the sky.

 There are a lot of open spaces with perfectly dark skies that will allow you to view and photograph northern lights with minimal light disruption.
 Use this dark sky finder to find the nearest spot.
 It is fairly intuitive – the black spots are those that are darkest – but note that it does not take current weather (cloudy skies) into account.
 Nor does it consider localized lights (i.e. a bright security light on a remote farmhouse) that could impede viewing.

-From the hoodoos in Drumheller, to the prairies, to the mountains, Alberta is one of the best spots for northern lights in Canada.
+From the hoodoos in Drumheller to the prairies and mountains, Alberta is one of the best spots for the northern lights in Canada.

 Tips to Photograph the Northern Lights